 KettleWorx Review - Does This Exercise Tool Really Work?
-Are high price and poor quality deal breakers?

 No joke – over 50% of diet products simply don’t work.
 So what about KettleWorx?
 We looked at the ingredients, side effects, clinical research, and customer service.
 Then we went on to review hundreds of user comments and reviews to learn more about what people actually think.
 We summarized and condensed everything to get you the bottom line.

 Firstly, KettleWorx is a workout program sold with a single five-pound kettle ball.
 It includes 10 DVDs and eBook.
 Different size balls, nutritional supplements, and programs with fewer exercise discs can be purchased.
 Each routine is tailored to target a specific part of the body, such as the chest, back, and abs.

 The KettleWorx program was created by Ryan Shanahan.
 The website was first registered in 2007, leading us to believe that’s when the product was first made available to the public.
 We like that it encourages exercise, but read on…

 Price – Yeeouch!”